-But the Ravens' first free-agent addition was a solid and necessary move.
+But the Ravens' first addition in free agency this offseason was a solid and necessary move.

 Lewis, 26, the Houston Texans' leading tackler who reached a three-year agreement with the Ravens on Saturday, is an average starter who will provide a modest upgrade at safety because of his experience and leadership.